Ghostkeeper: Reception

-Critical response

 Rosemary McCracken of the Calgary Herald commented on the film's screenplay, noting that it carries "distinct echoes of Stanley Kubrick's The Shining," adding that "despite the flaws in the script, the film has a fair bit going for it.
 The performances are a notch above those being offered in much of the American horror fare being served up in our theaters."
+John Brooker of the Staines Informer was unimpressed by the film, noting a "plodding pace which will satisfy only undemanding horror fans."

 Of contemporary reviews, the horror film website The Terror Trap gave the film a positive review stating, "Not for all tastes, the methodically paced Ghostkeeper is an exercise in disciplined mood generation; its bare claustrophobia either works for the viewer or not.
 But for those who prefer their chills straightforward, pre-sneer and pre-sarcasm, Keeper can be a most rewarding snow trap".

 J. A. Kerswell from Hysteria Lives! gave the film a negative review calling the film "flawed", and "muddled".
 In The Blockbuster Entertainment Guide to Movies and Videos (1999), the film was rated two-and-a-half stars out of five, deemed "an absurd thriller."
 Eric Cotenas of DVD Drive-In noted the film's prominent atmosphere and drew comparisons to Stephen King's The Shining as well as cinematographer John Holbrook's "aesthetic response to the desolate location."